chef/automate/components/docs-chef-io/content/automate/HA_architecture_reference.md

 {{ note >}}

-Elastic Search internally manages the communication and backup, and  does not follow any leader-follower stratery.
+Elastic Search internally manages the communication and backup, and  does not follow any leader-follower strategy.

 {{ /note >}}